Better Never to Have Been

-Better Never to Have Been: The Harm of Coming into Existence is a 2006 book by South African philosopher David Benatar, in which he argues for antinatalism, the philosophical position that existing is always a loss.
-Benatar defends this view primarily through two arguments: the asymmetry argument, which states that the absence of pain is good even if it is not experienced, while the absence of pleasure is not bad, unless one loses it.
-That is, it is bad in the sense that the loss of pleasure applies to those who already exist, and the absence of pleasure is not bad for those who do not yet exist. and the argument from philosophical pessimism, which asserts that due to cognitive bias, humans systematically underestimate the negative aspects of life.
+Better Never to Have Been: The Harm of Coming into Existence is a 2006 book by South African philosopher David Benatar, in which he argues for antinatalism, the philosophical position that coming into existence is always a harm.
+Benatar defends this view primarily through two arguments: the asymmetry argument, which holds that the absence of pain is good even when not experienced, while the absence of pleasure is not bad unless someone is deprived of it; and an argument from philosophical pessimism, which asserts that due to cognitive biases, human beings systematically underestimate the negative aspects of life.

 The book expands on ideas first presented in Benatar's 1997 paper "Why It Is Better Never to Come into Existence", and has received both praise and criticism from philosophers and ethicists.
 It has also influenced cultural works, most notably the television series True Detective.

 Background

 The book builds upon arguments first developed in Benatar's 1997 paper "Why It Is Better Never to Come into Existence", in which he introduced the key concepts that would later form the foundation of his antinatalist philosophy.